cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 )
 ~~~~

-In this example, the sha256 hash algorithm (-16) is used to hash the payload, which is of content type "application/example+json".
+In this example, the sha256 hash algorithm (-16) is used to hash the payload, which is of content type `application/json-patch+json` identified by the content format `51`.
 The full payload is located at "https://storage.example/244f...9c19".
 The COSE_sign1 is of type "application/example+cose".
 The sha256 hash is signed with ES384 which starts by taking the sha384 hash of the payload (which is a sha256 hash).